PythonForChange/PyfochDocs/index.rst

 PFCF Language
 #############

-Python For Change Format Language allows to easily integrate different Python For Change Ecosystem functionalities PFCF is a flexible marked language which allows to implement Python For Change solutions to several problems.
+Python For Change Format Language allows to easily integrate different Python For Change Ecosystem functionalities.

+PFCF is a flexible marked language which allows to implement Python For Change solutions to several problems.

 PFCF Language is written 100% in python and allows to write in python.

 Then, PFCF can improve it itselft.
 That allows PFCF to get new special commands everyday.

 PFCF have special eigen command that simplify the development of qiskit code.